CS3219-AY2425S1/cs3219-ay2425s1-project-g28/backend/collab-service/README.md

    - Select the `Socket.IO` option and set URL to `http://localhost:3003`.
 Click `Connect`.
    ![image1.png](docs/image1.png)

-   - Add the follow events in the `Events` tab and listen to them.
+   - Add the following events in the `Events` tab and listen to them.
    ![image2.png](docs/image2.png)

    - To send a message, go to the `Message` tab and ensure that your message is being parsed as `JSON`.